-BEGINNING ENGLISH: SOME PRINT LITERACY IN FIRST LANGUAGE (Years 3 - 6) Listening Speaking Reading/viewing Writing and read aloud understand a narrow range of action verbs (eg sit, run, kick, sing) recognise some common phrases in familiar contexts (eg on the desk) listen to texts read aloud and identify events and characters when supported by pictures use contextual cues and first language to follow communication in everyday classroom routines and sometimes seek help from others. exhibit beginning understanding of word order in simple phrases and sentences pronounce some English words and phrases so that they can be understood watch, listen, imitate and repeat words and phrases, and rely on the English speaker to support and interpret their utterances. that are culturally specific or unfamiliar to them recognise the difference between letters, numerals and illustrations are learning the basic features of English print, including left-to-right directionality, spaces between words and return sweep are beginning to understand some sound-symbol relationships of English read along with the teacher (or slightly behind), using the teacher's intonation and phrasing, and use memory and picture cues to reread familiar texts such as rhymes and repetitive texts recognise their own name in writing begin to develop a small bank of common sight words. begin to demonstrate awareness that certain letters in English represent certain sounds, with a growing understanding of sound-letter relationships, and identify some letters in words, including those in their own name may use inconsistent letter formation and may mix upper- and lower-case letters in writing learn to use the basic concepts of print in English, including left-to-right directionality, spaces between words and return sweep make use of classroom models to reproduce letters, words and short sentences contribute ideas, words or sentences to class or group shared texts, or dictate sentences about a drawing or experience for others to scribe.
+Listening Speaking Reading/viewing Writing rely on gestures and visual images to access meanings in texts listened to and read aloud understand a narrow range of action verbs (eg. sit, run, kick, sing) recognise some common phrases in familiar contexts (eg. on the desk) listen to texts read aloud and identify events and characters when supported by pictures use contextual cues and first language to follow communication in everyday classroom routines and sometimes seek help from others. vocabulary that is high frequency exhibit beginning understanding of word order in simple phrases and sentences pronounce some English words and phrases so that they can be understood watch, listen, imitate and repeat words and phrases, and rely on the English speaker to support and interpret their utterances. need scaffolding to interpret images that are culturally specific or unfamiliar to them recognise the difference between letters, numerals and illustrations are learning the basic features of English print, including left-to-right directionality, spaces between words and return sweep are beginning to understand some letter-sound relationships of English read along with the teacher (or slightly behind), using the teacher's intonation and phrasing, and use memory and picture cues to reread familiar texts such as rhymes and repetitive texts recognise their own name in writing begin to develop a small bank of common sight words. begin to demonstrate awareness that certain letters in English represent certain sounds, with a growing understanding of sound-letter relationships, and identify some letters in words, including those in their own name